-- Online safety concerns such as youth produced sexual imagery or being coerced into sharing explicit images. - Having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs). - Changes in the way they dress. - Going to hotels or other unusual locations to meet friends. - Seen at known places of concern. - Moving around the country, appearing in new towns or cities, not knowing where they are. - Getting in/out of different cars driven by unknown adults. - Having older boyfriends or girlfriends. - Contact with known perpetrators. - Involved in abusive relationships, intimidated and fearful of certain people or situations. - Hanging out with groups of older people, or anti-social groups, or with other vulnerable peers. - Associating with other young people involved in sexual exploitation. - Recruiting other young people to exploitative situations. - Truancy, exclusion, disengagement with College, opting out of education altogether. - Unexplained changes in behaviour or personality (chaotic, aggressive, sexual). - Mood swings, volatile behaviour, emotional distress. - Self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders. - Drug or alcohol misuse. - Getting involved in crime. - Police involvement, police records. - Involved in gangs, gang fights, gang membership. - Injuries from physical assault, physical restraint, sexual assault.
+- Going missing from home or school. - Regular school absence/truanting. - Underage sexual activity. - Inappropriate sexual or sexualised behaviour. - Sexually risky behaviour, 'swapping' sex. - Repeat sexually transmitted infections. - In girls, repeat pregnancy, abortions, miscarriage. - Receiving unexplained gifts or gifts from unknown sources. - Having multiple mobile phones and worrying about losing contact via mobile. - Online safety concerns such as youth produced sexual imagery or being coerced into sharing explicit images. - Having unaffordable new things (clothes, mobile) or expensive habits (alcohol, drugs). - Changes in the way they dress. - Going to hotels or other unusual locations to meet friends. - Seen at known places of concern. - Moving around the country, appearing in new towns or cities, not knowing where they are. - Getting in/out of different cars driven by unknown adults. - Having older boyfriends or girlfriends. - Contact with known perpetrators. - Involved in abusive relationships, intimidated and fearful of certain people or situations. - Hanging out with groups of older people, or anti-social groups, or with other vulnerable peers. - Associating with other young people involved in sexual exploitation. - Recruiting other young people to exploitative situations. - Truancy, exclusion, disengagement with school, opting out of education altogether. - Unexplained changes in behaviour or personality (chaotic, aggressive, sexual). - Mood swings, volatile behaviour, emotional distress. - Self-harming, suicidal thoughts, suicide attempts, overdosing, eating disorders. - Drug or alcohol misuse. - Getting involved in crime. - Police involvement, police records. - Involved in gangs, gang fights, gang membership. - Injuries from physical assault, physical restraint, sexual assault.